Mushiyo/pandoc-toc-sidebar/README.md

   ```sh
   pandoc input.md --template toc-sidebar.html --toc -B nav -o outWithoutTOC.html
   ```
-  You can remove `-B nav` in the previous commands if you do not want a navbar.
+  If you want to use local css and javascript files, just replace `toc-sidebar.html` with `toc-sidebarL.html` in the previous commands.
+  If you do not want a navbar, you can remove `-B nav` option.
 However, for the time being, this will result in a not good looking layout :(

 ## Output example
-The following output examples are converted from [Pandoc's README file](https://github.com/jgm/pandoc/blob/master/README)
+The following output examples are converted from [Pandoc's README file](https://github.com/jgm/pandoc/blob/master/README) and is using `toc-sidebarL.html` template
 * with TOC: <https://mushiyo.github.io/pandoc-toc-sidebar/outWithTOC.html>
 * without TOC: <https://mushiyo.github.io/pandoc-toc-sidebar/outWithoutTOC.html>